I work as a private investigator and UPO specialist* for a company named TLSB.

-Luca Bosani (he/they b.1990, Rho, IT) is a gender non-conforming neurodivergent multimedia artist.
+Luca Bosani (he/they b.1990, Rho, IT) is a neurodivergent, gender-non-conforming artist.
 In the last two years, he developed his identity and personality as TLSB private investigator & UPO specialist.

 Taking the cinematographic stereotype of the private investigator (e.g. Humphrey Bogart as Philip Marlowe), Luca dismantles this hyper-masculine identity to introduce a queer private investigator in drag.